xRayZx/1000px/README.md

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
+- [ ] Upload Photos
-- [ ] Post Pictures
+  - [ ] Integrate Cloudinary for uploading
-  - [ ] Smooth, bug-free navigation
+  - [ ] Photo detail page has description and poster information
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Ability to edit description
-  - [ ] Adequate CSS styling
 - [ ] Follows
-  - [ ] Smooth, bug-free navigation
+  - [ ] Users can follow and be followed by many users
-  - [ ] Adequate seed data to demonstrate the site's features
-  - [ ] Adequate CSS styling
+  - [ ] Dynamic follow/unfollow button on profile page
 - [ ] Home Feed
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Displays all photos of the current user's followees
+  - [ ] Clicking on photo brings up Photo detail page
-  - [ ] Adequate CSS styling
+  - [ ] Clicking on poster renders the user profile page
 - [ ] Profile Page
-  - [ ] Smooth, bug-free navigation
+  - [ ] Has profile edit form
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Has a profile picture and description
+  - [ ] Index of all photos uploaded by this user
-  - [ ] Adequate CSS styling
+  - [ ] Has option to show the user's followers and followees

 ## Design Docs
 * [View Wireframes][views]